awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Control Creation of Amazon SageMaker Resources with Condition Keys<a name="sagemaker-condition-examples"></a>
+## Control Creation of SageMaker Resources with Condition Keys<a name="sagemaker-condition-examples"></a>

-Control fine\-grained access to allow the creation of Amazon SageMaker resources by using Amazon SageMaker\-specific condition keys\.
+Control fine\-grained access to allow the creation of SageMaker resources by using SageMaker\-specific condition keys\.
 For information about using condition keys in IAM policies, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

-The following table lists the Amazon SageMaker condition keys\.
-The condition keys, along with related API actions, and links to relevant documentation are also listed in [Condition Keys for Amazon SageMaker](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonsagemaker.html#amazonsagemaker-policy-keys) in the *IAM User Guide*\.
+The following table lists the SageMaker condition keys\.
+The condition keys, along with related API actions, and links to relevant documentation are also listed in [Condition Keys for SageMaker](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonsagemaker.html#amazonsagemaker-policy-keys) in the *IAM User Guide*\.

 **Amazon SageMaker File System Condition Keys**